-We hope you find this post helpful, and if you are planning a trip to Disney World be sure to check out our other FREE vacation planning tools.
-Our goal at The Park Prodigy has always been to help you save time and money on your next vacation.
-This includes helping you find the best time to buy Disney World tickets as well as book amazing Walt Disney World vacation packages!
+We really hope you find this post helpful, and if you are planning a trip to Disney World be sure to check out our other FREE vacation planning tools.
+Our goal at The Park Prodigy has always been to help you save time on your next vacation and find the cheapest Walt Disney World vacation packages!

 SPECIAL NOTE: If you’re looking for the best time to visit Disney World be sure to go straight to our Disney Crowd Calendar!

 Yes!
 We actually get that question a lot with parents concerned that is EPCOT good for toddlers and kids?
 Many people hear about the International Festivals, which revolve around food, drink and culture which tend to be more adult centered.
 Luckily, Disney has been adding more and more offerings for EPCOT with kids, making it a must do park.

 Yes, there are!
 At the end of a hard day of play, you and your kids can gather around the World Showcase Lagoon for a pyrotechnic extravaganza!
 Grown-ups and little ones alike will be dazzled by colorful fireworks, lasers and even choreographed kites as they enjoy this tribute to Epcot’s past, present and future.